streamlit/docs/content/library/advanced-features/custom-classes.md

 ### What's happening in Streamlit?

-In Streamlit, you probably don't have the same class written twice on your page script.
+In Streamlit, you probably don't have the same class written twice in your page script.
 However, the rerun logic of Streamlit creates the same effect.
 Let's use the above example for an analogy.
 If you define a class in one script run and save an instance in Session State, then a later rerun will redefine the class and you may end up comparing a `Mashall_C` in your rerun to a `Marshall_A` in Session State.
 Since widgets rely on Session State under the hood, this is where things can get confusing.

 ## How Streamlit widgets store options

 Several Streamlit UI elements, such as `st.selectbox` or `st.radio`, accept multiple-choice options via an `options` argument.
 The user of your application can typically select one or more of these options.
-The value selected is returned as the value of the Streamlit function call.
+The selected value is returned by the widget function.
 For example:

 ```python
 number = st.selectbox("Pick a number, any number", options=[1, 2, 3])